 A PhD by research offers the most usual route to a doctorate.
 Study can be full-time (typically 3-4 years) or part-time (typically 4-6 years).
 You will join a cohort with other new students.
 We currently recruit two cohorts per year (September and February) – your starting date for study is flexible, but we expect all students to join the first available cohort for induction activities and doctoral training.

 The programme is designed to enable you to research a topic in depth with the support of an expert supervisor, leading to an 80,000 word thesis.
 Your thesis is expected to be a substantial original contribution to knowledge in the field, with the potential to generate peer-reviewed publications.
 You will undertake your research under the supervision of a supervisory team, comprising a principal supervisor and a second supervisor (who may be from a different discipline if appropriate).

-Stirling is part of the Scottish Graduate School in Social Science, and you are eligible to attend their events, as well as those organised through the Stirling Graduate School.
+We will advise you in identifying your training needs, which may include participation in existing research methods modules or short courses.
+Stirling is part of the Scottish Graduate School in Social Science, and you are eligible to attend their events, as well as those organised through the Stirling Graduate School and within the School of Education.
 We also expect you to play an active part in the wider research community in the School, attending our weekly seminars and presenting your own papers at our annual research student conference.
 As your research develops, we will also encourage you to take part in appropriate international and national research conferences.